silentspring30/dao-ai-framework/daohaus_review.md

 3. Transfers to wallet to convert to FIAT and send to bank accounts.
 4. Little proposal functionality is used, 2 proposals per month.

-Analysis: Interestingly, DAOhaus platform is mainly used for basic DAO functionality.
+**Analysis**: Interestingly, DAOhaus platform is mainly used for basic DAO functionality.
 Further research is needed why.
+Squads are not used to and are not aware of functionality.
+Even core Algovera team is not using DAOhaus: key feeback is too complex UI.

 Again: It might be useful to create regular 20min DAO guide or drop in session for squads and product updates.
 E.g. minions, boosts e.g. training on payroll, disburse and product updates.